You Young: 2024–2025 season: Suspension

-In April 2025, the Seoul Eastern District Court suspended the Korea Skating Union's ruling, allowing You to recover both her athlete status and her eligibility for Korea's national team selection.
 Speaking out about her suspension period, You shared, "I was anxiously waiting for the court's decision.
 The moment I heard the news of the ruling, I was very grateful.
 Most importantly, I felt relieved at the fact that I could compete as an athlete again.
 I was also happy that I could challenge myself again on the stage I dreamed of...
 After struggling to return to the national team following the 2022 Beijing Olympics, it was extremely painful to be unable to compete as an athlete due to the suspension.
 Sponsorship support also came to a halt, and I managed to get by doing various part-time jobs.
 I think I was able to keep going thanks to the fans' support."
+Lee Hae-in’s petition stating that she had not been sexually harassed played a decisive role in the court ruling in You Young’s favor.
+Additionally, it is reported that Lee submitted a petition to the court stating that she did not wish for You Young to be punished.
+In a lengthy petition, she argued, “It is unfair for You Young to lose the opportunity to compete in the Olympics due to misunderstandings based on facts, and this will set a wrong precedent for all athletes.”
+She also introduced her legal representative, Attorney Kim Ga-ram, to You Young.
+You stated, “I am truly grateful to Lee Hae-in."

+The Korea Skating Federation maintained its stance that the disciplinary actions against Lee Hae-in and You Young were justified even after the application for an injunction to suspend the effect of the disciplinary action was granted; however, the atmosphere changed following the inauguration of Lee Soo-kyung as the Federation's president.
+May 13, 2025, attorney Kim Ga-ram, Lee Hae-in's representative, explained, "With the election of a new president, discussions were held to resolve the matter amicably.
+The Korea Skating Federation accepted the results of the injunction case and agreed to the settlement proposal, taking into account the fact that both Lee Hae-in and You Young had already been suspended for more than four months and had shown great remorse."
+The Korea Skating Federation, which changed its stance after the election of a new president, has set a precedent by overturning its own decision through mediation.

 2025–2026 season

 In October, it was announced that You had returned to former coach, Tammy Gambill and in addition, had added Choi Ji-eun to her coaching team.
 She opened the season by competing on the 2025–26 Grand Prix series, finishing ninth at the 2025 Grand Prix de France.
 A couple weeks later, at the 2025 NHK Trophy, You placed third in the short program and fourth in the free skate, finishing in fourth place overall, only 0.15 points behind bronze medalist, Loena Hendrickx.

+In January, You competed at the 2026 South Korean Championships, where she finished in eighth place.